Total proctocolectomy with ileostomy

 For your proctocolectomy:

-- Your surgeon will make surgical cut about 6 inches long in your lower belly.
+- Your surgeon will make a surgical cut in your lower belly.

 - Then your surgeon will remove your large intestine and rectum.

-- Your surgeon may also look at your lymph nodes and may remove some of them, if needed.
+- Your surgeon may also look at your lymph nodes and may remove some of them.
+This is done if your surgery is being done to remove cancer.

 - Your surgeon will make a small surgical cut in your belly.
-Usually this is made in the lower right part of your belly.
+Most often this is made in the lower right part of your belly.

-- The last part of your small intestine (ileum) is pulled through this surgical cut, and sewn onto your belly.
+- The last part of your small intestine (ileum) is pulled through this surgical cut.
+It is then sewn onto your belly.

 - This opening in your belly formed by your ileum is called the stoma.
 Stool will come out of this opening and collect in a drainage bag that will be attached to you.